baiydaavi/HandGestureRecognition/README.md

 <!-- Execution -->
 ## Execution

-To execute the model please run python gesture_detect.py
+To execute the model please run - python gesture_detect.py.

-The model takes 1 args - model.
-You can choose amongst 3 models
+The model takes 1 argument - model.
+You can choose amongst 3 model options
-1. Landmark model
+1. 'landmark' - denoting the hand landmark model.
-2. MobileNet
+2. 'mobilenet' - denoting the CNN model using MobileNet backbone.
-3. ResNet
+3. 'resnet' - denoting the CNN model using ResNet backbone.

-Landmark is selected by default and has the highest accuracy.
+'landmark' is selected by default and has the highest accuracy.
 It works close to 100% of the time!!

 To run the script using model of your choice run either
-1. python gesture_detect.py -m mobilenet
+1. python gesture_detect.py -m model_name
-2. python gesture_detect.py --model mobilenet
+2. python gesture_detect.py --model model_name

 https://user-images.githubusercontent.com/14941840/126101775-9fd5b9e1-2927-447f-9263-f1a8b8dc9671.mp4